 This compulsive read deals with a town where long ago, martyrs were burned at the stake.
 30 years ago, in the same town, two teens disappeared.
 Now, the local vicar has killed himself and a new Reverend, a single parent of a teen, arrives for a fresh start.
 Unfortunately, strange sightings start, and the new vicar must uncover the mystery with ties to the recent past..

 Danish detectives must catch a serial killer who is murdering those who help others in this fast-paced, multi-layered Danish mystery.
 Naked bodies of victims murdered by blood letting are found day after day in the city's fountains.
 Who would do such a thing and why?
 A beautifully written and translated book that deals with murder, love, post-partum depression and family.
 The book is part of a series, but can be read as a stand-alone.

-In this novel, the same story enriches and haunts the lives of five unique characters across several centuries.
+In this novel, the same story enriches and haunts the lives of five unique characters across several centuries, featuring children on the cusp of adulthood, each facing a myriad of challenges, and all of them using the same ancient Greek story for solace and inspiration.
 This well crafted and haunting tale beautifully illustrates the power of storytelling to both bring comfort and transform lives.